State College of Florida, Manatee–Sarasota: Academics

 State College of Florida is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate and baccalaureate degrees.
 Noncredit education is offered under SCF's Lifelong Learning & Workforce Development programs.
 More than 50 percent of the college-bound high school students in Manatee and Sarasota counties attend SCF each year, with a current enrollment of over 11,000 students.
 State College of Florida is among the top 100 producers of associate degrees in the United States.

 State College of Florida is also a charter member of the Manufacturing Institute's "M-list," which recognizes schools for excellence in manufacturing education.
 The Manufacturing Institute is an organization that is dedicated to improving and expanding manufacturing in the United States.
 SCF was one of eleven Florida College System institutions to be selected, helping Florida lead the nation with the most schools on the list.

-State College of Florida's nursing program annually records one of the highest certification rates in the state of Florida, and the physical therapy assistant, occupational therapy assistant, dental hygiene and radiography programs have a 98% percent licensure pass rate.
+State College of Florida's nursing program annually records one of the highest certification rates in the state of Florida, and the physical therapy assistant, occupational therapy assistant, dental hygiene, and radiography programs have a 98% percent licensure pass rate.

 SCF's study abroad program allows students the unique opportunity to travel to places outside of the United States.
-Students can visit places such as London, Oxford, Paris, Amsterdam and more.
+Students can visit places such as London, Oxford, Paris, Amsterdam, and more.
 The program takes place during the summer months.

 Libraries

 State College of Florida has three campus libraries including a large online collection.
 These locations include Bradenton, Venice, and Lakewood Ranch.
 The collections include print and electronic books, academic journals, magazines and newspapers, thousands of online research databases, audio books, streaming videos, DVDs, citation tools, music, and periodicals.
 Group study rooms, computer labs, and wireless printing services are also available.
-In addition to the on site librarians, students can use digital reference services such as AskALibrarian, where they can chat, email or text with an SCF librarian.
+In addition to the on site librarians, students can use digital reference services such as AskALibrarian, where they can chat, email, or text with an SCF librarian.

-A new $17.6 million library facility opened in 2018.
-The facility includes a visualization studio which has a visual capability of 270 degrees, a 200-seat community room, 3D printers, and a film studio with multiple editing suites.
-As well as a section of the library in which students may not bring mobile telephones and laptop computers.
+A new $17.6 million library facility opened in 2018 at the Bradenton location.
+The facility includes a visualization studio, which has a visual capability of 270 degrees, a 200-seat community room, 3D printers, and a film studio with multiple editing suites, as well as a section of the library into which students may not bring mobile telephones and laptop computers.
+The mission statement for the college library is as follows, "The SCF Libraries engage students, faculty, staff, and community members in the discovery and creation of knowledge."